 Then one day, I found myself on top of a mountain, contemplating jumping from the cliff, a real cliff, not the glass cliff.

 I’ve been walking myself off that cliff ever since.
-When things get tough in my life these days, I go back to that cliff and I remember why I made the difficult choices, the ones that terrified me.
+When things get tough in my life, I go back to that cliff and I remember why I made the difficult choices, the ones that terrified me.

 I remember why I chose my health over prestige, why I choose personal freedom over security, why I choose hope instead of fear, why I choose life instead of death.